anvilco/react-ui/README.md

 This function takes the `payload` as a parameter; called when a user has finished signing.

 Example:
-This is called by default if not defined otherwise.
 ```js
 onFinishSigning={(payload) => console.log(payload)}